-We will define secure multi-execution directly on interaction trees as a transformation that takes an interaction tree and returns another one representing its secure multiexecution.
-The returned interaction tree is guaranteed to be non-interferent, i.e. it does not leak secrets (see Definition 6).
+We will define secure multi-execution directly on interaction trees as a transformation that takes an interaction tree and returns another one representing its secure multi-execution.
+The returned interaction tree is guaranteed to be noninterferent, i.e. it does not leak secrets (see Definition 6).
 The transformation proceeds in two steps:

-► The original interaction tree React gives rise to a receiver interaction tree Receive and to one producer interaction tree Produce for each security level.
+- ▶ The original interaction tree React gives rise to a receiver interaction tree Receive and to one producer interaction tree Produce for each security level.
 These new types of interaction trees are generated by functions rcv and prd{l} , respectively (explained below).
-Following the modelling of reactive systems [9-11], the interaction tree Receive captures actions related to obtaining input data from the environment, while Produce captures actions related to produce actions related to produce below.
+Following the modelling of reactive systems [9-11], the interaction tree Receive captures actions related to obtaining input data from the environment, while Produce captures actions related to producing outputs. - ▶ The Receive and Produce interaction trees are re-interpreted back into an interaction tree React with the help of a scheduler Sch.
+This is done by the function join.